Avinash-Bgsrak/AirlineBookingSystem/README.md

 How to add Jar file ?
 Step 1: Download myysqlconnector from repository.
-Step 2: Open NetBeans and select the project go to project particular liberay left click on that select add JAR.
+Step 2: Open NetBeans and select the project go to project particular library left click on that select add JAR.
 Step 3: Select that downloaded mysqlconnector JAR file and open it.
 Step 4: All done finally run the program.